-Update Dec.
-2019: Mariah Carey’s hit “All I Want For Christmas Is You” has reached number one on the Billboard Hot 100 chart for the first time, 25 years after its original release.
-Here’s our interview with Walter Afanasieff from a year ago.
-He tells how he co-wrote this song with Carey.
+Update: In December 2019, Mariah Carey’s hit “All I Want For Christmas Is You” reached number one on the Billboard Hot 100 chart for the first time, 25 years after its original release.
+Here’s our interview with Walter Afanasieff.

 Walter Afanasieff is a two-time Grammy Award winner who has written and produced songs with several of the biggest artists of the past three decades.
 He has co-written & produced three, number one hits on the Billboard Hot 100 chart: “One Sweet Day” (Mariah Carey & Boyz II Men), “Hero” (Mariah Carey) and “My All” (Mariah Carey).
 He’s also known for producing the #1 hit ballad “My Heart Will Go On” (Celine Dion) for the blockbuster movie, Titanic.